Medical Textile Woven Bifurcated Tapered Tubular

 Biomedical Textiles for Cardiovascular and Endovascular Applications

-Today’s biomedical textile structures can be engineered to be innovative enough to support and promote the healing and even the regeneration of damaged cardiovascular tissue, with complex and fully customizable geometries.
+Today’s biomedical textile structures can be engineered to support and promote the healing and even the regeneration of damaged cardiovascular tissue.
+These textiles can be designed with complex and fully customizable geometries.

 Biomedical Textiles for Cardiovascular and Endovascular Applications

-Today’s biomedical textile structures can be engineered to be innovative enough to support and promote the healing and even the regeneration of damaged cardiovascular tissue, with complex and fully customizable geometries.
+Today’s biomedical textile structures can be engineered to support and promote the healing and even the regeneration of damaged cardiovascular tissue.
+These textiles can be designed with complex and fully customizable geometries.

-Implantable textiles can be formed via knitting, braiding or weaving of medical-grade fibers.
-Based on the processing parameters and biomaterials selected (such as, ultra-high molecular weight polyethylene, polyester, polypropylene etc.), the characteristics of the fabric can be tailored by design engineers to the specific needs of the surgical application.
-For example, a tapered woven that changes the direction of a few fibers can allow tape itself to be more easily threaded through holes in the body by a surgeon.
-Textiles can also be used for composite products combining polymeric and metallic filaments, for example a stent graft composite (mixing wire with polyester).
+Implantable textiles can be formed via knitting, braiding, or weaving of medical-grade fibers.
+Based on the processing parameters and biomaterials selected (such as, ultrahigh molecular weight polyethylene, polyester, polypropylene etc.), the characteristics of the fabric can be tailored by design engineers to the specific needs of the surgical application.
+For example, a tapered woven allows the product profile to be more easily threaded through device fixtures or small areas by the surgeon.

 Warp knitting is especially ideal for creating textile products for vascular applications (especially for mitral heart valve replacement) because it can produce very thin, dense textile structures that prevent blood leakage around the valve.
-Porosity can be tailored to recruit the desired cell by size, creating specialized regions of tissue regeneration.
+Porosity can be tailored to recruit cells by creating specialized regions promoting tissue regeneration.
 Densities can be rapidly changed so you can transition from dense to porous within a single fabric.
 For cardiovascular fabrics, this means blood leakage can be prevented inside the valve while native tissue ingrowth is encouraged outside.
 Knits are very compliant allowing the implant to stretch and move with the body, reducing patient discomfort and restoring natural mobility.

 Biomedical textiles can be used in lower profile devices and less invasive cardiovascular and endovascular procedures/applications including: